 Madison's presidency during the War of 1812

 James Madison had already accomplished his Founding Father achievements by the time he married Dolley, and was well-known as the Father of the Constitution already.
-Whatever his social weaknesses (and he had a few of them), he was a brilliant legal mind; and a number of his writings are still read by students of law and government today.
+Whatever his social weaknesses (and he had a few of them), he was a brilliant legal and philosophical mind; and a number of his writings are still read by students of law and government today.
 If James Madison was an introvert, Dolley Madison was her husband's exact opposite in that regard; and was probably known more for her extroversion and charm than for anything else about her.
 It was probably owing more to her political influence than to his that Mr. Madison became president in 1809.
 Her husband's chief opponent Charles Pinckney, in fact, admitted that his defeat was largely owing to her.
 She was an integral part in getting support for her husband, and was glad to play the role of First Lady in her husband's historic presidency.
 The main issue of his presidency turned out to be the War of 1812 (a second war with Great Britain, after the American Revolution), and Dolley Madison's greatest claim to fame here is her role in saving historic objects from the White House shortly before the British burned the building in 1814.
 (The British had just captured the Capitol, and would have liked to take the portrait it had of George Washington as the trophy of their victory.
 Fortunately for the United States, though, Dolley Madison was able to save the portrait, and thus prevented a propaganda disaster for the United States by so doing.
 She thus earned herself a place in the history books even among general audiences for this act.

 British entry into Washington DC, 1814